Raphael2308/Global-Chat-Python/README.md

 # Setup

 If you want to create your own Global Chat BOT, follow these steps.
 I will demonstrate the installation using the Pterodactyl software.
+Important is that you have a Discord bot set up in advance with the intent `message_content` enabled.

 ### Requirements: